 Surveying the rise of computing technologies, information theories, and information economies in the last century, this course considers their impact on literature, culture and knowledge-formation.
 In particular, we will reflect on topics such as the relations between social and technological transformation, literary print and digital cultures and electronic literature.
 (Prerequisites: Completion of First Year Writing (FYW) requirement is required prior to enrolling in this class.)
 Lecture 3 (Fall).

 This course takes as its premise that spatial thinking is critically important.
 Spatial thinking informs our ability to understand many areas of 21st century culture, as mobile interfaces and geospatial technologies enable us to engage with our surroundings in new ways.
 The study begins with the history maps and mapmaking, and explores how maps work.
 As students create representational, iconographic, satirical, image-based, informational, and other map forms, the course emphasizes the map as narrative.
 The course develops into an exploration of the ways, particularly in texts, that mapmaking creates cultural routes, mobile forms of ethnography, and ways of imagining travel and tourism in the era of globalization.
 The diverse writers represented in this course are rethinking space as a dynamic context for the making of history and for different organizations of social and communal life.
 (Prerequisites: Completion of First Year Writing (FYW) requirement is required prior to enrolling in this class.)
 Lecture 3 (Fall).

 Free & Open Source Culture

-* Students choose either five creative writing electives or four creative writing electives and one literature elective.
+* Students choose either five creative writing workshop electives or four creative writing workshop electives and one literature elective.